[Focus on] Cybersecurity Research activities of the CAS3C3 Team of

 interoperable and IoT friendly, formally proven PKI.
 This security

-infrastructure can be
+infrastructure can use blockchain technologies and be

 for Supervisory Control and Data Acquisition (SCADA) architectures.